chaitalisathe/FREEDOM/template_project/README.md

   endmodule

   ```
+> [!NOTE]
-  To avoid conflicts with openFPGA fabric and Cyclone V libraries
+> To avoid conflicts between openFPGA fabric and Cyclone V libraries check following:-
+>
+>
-- Do not include SRC/sub_module/user_defined_template.v file created from OpenFPGA to our project
+> - Do not include SRC/sub_module/user_defined_template.v file created from OpenFPGA to our project
-- Check instantiation for D flip flop inside memories.v.
+> - Check instantiation for D flip flop inside memories.v.
 It should be DFF_user instead of DFF.
-- Check module declaration and instantiation for OR2 in luts.v and inv_buf_passgate.v file.
+> - Check module declaration and instantiation for OR2 in luts.v and inv_buf_passgate.v file.
 It should be OR2_user instead of OR2.

 ## Tutorial
 1. Download **Template_Emulator** from this project.